Parsing

 Key Points:

-• :has(selector): Finds elements that contain a matching element anywhere within.
+: Finds elements that contain a matching element anywhere within.:has-text("text")

-• :has-text("text"): Matches elements based on their immediate text content, ignoring any nested elements.
-This makes it ideal for selecting nodes where the direct text is crucial for differentiation.
+: Matches elements based on their immediate text content, ignoring any nested elements.
+This makes it ideal for selecting nodes where the direct text is crucial for differentiation.:contains("text")

-• :contains("text"): Selects elements containing the specified text within them, useful when searching in a block of text.
+: Selects elements containing the specified text within them, useful when searching in a block of text.:only-text

 These pseudo-classes allow for precise and expressive searches within the DOM, enabling the selection of content-rich elements based on structural or attribute-driven conditions.
 For a full list of supported pseudo-classes, refer to the Supported CSS Pseudo-Classes List.